-Participants run ahead of the Adelaide Rally competitors in packets, each with a tour leader who sets a swift and enjoyable pace on narrow, serpentine roads.
-Tour vehicles are required to observe posted speed limits, which allows for spirited driving on the tight and technical roads chosen for the Rally course.
+Participants run ahead of the Adelaide Rally competitors in packets, each with a tour leader who sets a swift and enjoyable pace on narrow, twisting roads.
+Tour vehicles are required to observe posted speed limits or 80kmh, whichever is higher on the applicable section of road.
+This allows for spirited driving on the tight and technical roads chosen for the Rally course.
+Cost is $1995

-The Shannons Prima Tour is a one-day event that is integrated into Day Two of the Shannons Adelaide Rally.
+The Shannons Prima Tour is a one-day event that is integrated into Day 1 of the Shannons Adelaide Rally.
 It is open to modern and classic cars.
-The Prima Tour is a leisurely drive through some of the state's most picturesque driving roads, with a shot of adrenaline before lunch.

-As with the Main Tour, participants must observe posted speed limits, which allows for a challenging and enjoyable experience, using both sides of the road on five serpentine stages, including Anstey Hill, Chain of Ponds and Corkscrew.
+Participants must observe posted speed limits, which allows for a challenging and enjoyable experience, using both sides of the road on three serpentine closed road stages up to 20km in length.

 New stages added for 2021.
 Cost is $795